-“I wear what I wear because it’s what I think looks cool and a lot of it is influenced by skating and what other people are wearing,” Bretto explained.
+“I wear what I wear because it’s what I think looks cool, and a lot of it is influenced by skating and what other people are wearing,” Bretto explained.
 A big part of his life revolves around skating, which is what most students think of when he’s mentioned.
-“When choosing my outfit I really look up to Sean Pablo and Ian Connor,” stated Bretto.
+“When choosing my outfit I really look up to Sean Pablo and Ian Connor,” Bretto said.
 “My favorite brands to wear are Palace, Supreme, Dime, Tommy Hilfiger, and Nike.”

 “I always saw makeup and clothing as a creative outlet.
 It’s your body and you should be able to express yourself how you want.
 I always had an interest in personal style but I really went with it Junior year when I realized that self improvement starts with doing what you want,” Junior Hailey Nelson explained.
 Many people wouldn’t be able to tell you more than one thing about Nelson as of the beginning of this school year.
 But overnight, she decided to pursue something she’d been interested in, and that she declared she’d be good at – and she was.
 Nelson is now known most for her exceptional makeup paired with her noteworthy style.
 Nowadays, if you ask people about her, they will have definitely an answer.

 “I dress the way I do to support people/things that I care about and I just put my own spin on it.
 It started in eighth grade when I really got into music and has just progressed from there,” explained Junior Eli Hanson.
 Hanson is recognized for his ‘edgy’ yet unique dressing, which can only make sense for a musician in several hardcore/metal bands.
 Boyfriend to Hailey Nelson, they’re both praised for their unique styles together and relationship pairing – a truly iconic couple.